-A submarine designed to carry a smaller SLBM might be either a modified version of the Virginia-class SSN design or an all-new design.
-The ship could be armed with either new-production Trident I C-4 SLBMs, new-design SLBMs that are about the same size as the Trident I C-4, or (for an all-new submarine design) new-design SLBMs that are larger than the C-4 but still substantially smaller than the D-5.
+A submarine designed to carry a smaller SLBM might be either a modified version of the Virginia-class SSN design60 or an all-new design.
+The ship could be armed with either new-production Trident I C-4 SLBMs,61 new-design SLBMs that are about the same size as the Trident I C-4, or (for an all-new submarine design) new-design SLBMs that are larger than the C-4 but still substantially smaller than the D-5.

-The resulting options (along with the option of a new-design SSBN armed with life-extended D-5s) would be as follows:
+The resulting options (along with the Navy's current preferred option of a new-design SSBN armed with life-extended D-5s) would be as follows: